winterdharma/DharmaPearls/01_agama/samyukta/03/index.md

 <h1><a href="../index.html">The Related Discourses</a></h1>
 <h2>3.
 Dependent Origination</h2>

-<p>This group of <em>sūtra</em>s takes causation as its primary theme, especially the causation of one’s existence in the world and liberation from suffering.
+<div class="intro"><p>This group of <em>sūtra</em>s takes causation as its primary theme, especially the causation of one’s existence in the world and liberation from suffering.
 The topics encountered in this section of the <cite>Related Discourses</cite> usually revolve around dependent origination in various contexts.</p>

 <p>The Causation group consists of 78 <em>sūtra</em>s when abbreviated <em>sūtra</em> variants are counted.
 The material spans fascicles 12, 14, and 15 of <cite>Taisho</cite> No. 99, which have been reordered according to Yinshun’s reconstruction.
 Below is a list of the English translations currently available.</p>

 <p>Also, see the notes listed in the introduction to the <a href="../01/index.html" target="_blank">Aggregates</a> regarding conventions followed in the list below.</p>

-<p>Below is a list of the English translations currently available.</p>
+<p>Below is a list of the English translations currently available.</p></div>

 <hr/>